Brickgraph/docs/docs/index.md

 ---

-Use these Brickgraph Academy resources to learn more about the power of knowledge graphs and how to get the most value from using Brickgraph for your team.
+Use these Brickgraph Academy resources to learn more about the power of knowledge graphs and how to get the most value for your team.

 <p align="center">
 <a href="https://brickgraph.io" target="_blank">